 In this guide:

-- A retail store manager CV sample better than most.
+- A store manager CV example better than most.

-- How to write a retail manager CV that shows your best merch.
+- How to write a store manager CV that shows your best merch.

 - How to customise your store manager job description for CVs.